 To do this, we have put several additional safety measures into place, which we will continue to implement to ensure the well-being of all of our clients and staff.

 Everyone has had to make changes in their lives due to the COVID-19 pandemic, and seniors are no exception.
 While the spread of COVID-19 seems to be slowing down in a few places in the United States, public health experts still suggest that we should all take preventative measures to stop the spread of the virus.

 Preventative measures can include going to the store only when necessary, social distancing, wearing masks, as well as using technology to communicate.
 However, these precautions could be upsetting or confusing to your elderly loved one, especially if they suffer from some form of dementia or memory impairment.

-At Visiting Angels Stockton, our home care workers are here to help you care for your loved one and offer in-home senior care services during this difficult time.
+At Visiting Angels Stockton, our licensed home care aides are here to help you care for your loved one and offer in-home senior care services during this difficult time.

 Provide an Explanation